Connect with others who understand.

 Imaging Tests for PBC

-Imaging tests are important for ruling out other diseases that cause symptoms similar to PBC, such as gallstones, liver cancer (hepatocellular carcinoma), or strictures (narrowing in the bile ducts).
+Imaging tests are important for ruling out other diseases that cause symptoms similar to PBC, such as gallstones, hepatocellular carcinoma (liver cancer), or strictures (narrowing in the bile ducts).
 These tests also let your doctor know how far your PBC has progressed.

 An abdominal ultrasound uses sound waves that bounce off your liver to create images.
 If your blood tests show you have PBC, an abdominal ultrasound is usually the first imaging test used.
 If your doctor needs more detailed images, they may order magnetic resonance imaging (MRI) scans.